-Due to the risk of the osseointegration process failure on a zygomatic implant or risk of fracture of the element, since such implants are 3 to 4 times longer than the conventional ones and their insertion requires skill and surgical precision, it is advisable as well as the presence of temporomandibular dysfunction, which is characterized by a substantial increase in masticatory force, and may compromise the bone repair process, especially in the situation of immediate loading application.
-The use of coadjuvant or therapeutic methods that minimize the possibility of failure in the prosthetic treatment, such as the modulation of muscular activity during the tissue repair process, avoids delays, repetition of surgical procedures and alteration in the treatment plan performed.
+Due to the risk of failure of the osseointegration process on a zygomatic implant or the risk of fracture of the element, considering such implants are three to four times longer than conventional ones and their insertion requires skill and surgical precision, the presence of temporomandibular disorder is also indicated.
+Such disorder is characterized by a substantial increase in masticatory force and it may compromise the bone repair process, especially in the condition of immediate loading.
+The use of supporting or therapeutic methods that minimize the failure potential of the prosthetic treatment, such as the modulation of muscle activity during the tissue repair process, avoids delays, repetition of surgical procedures, and changes in the treatment plan.

-Considering the need to protect the prosthesis over zygomatic implants against excessive muscular force, in addition to the occlusal adjustment in prosthetic maintenance on implants, the present study proposes to evaluate the modulation of muscle strength and muscular activity of patients rehabilitated by prostheses on zygomatic implants with therapeutic use of Botulinum toxin.
+Considering the need to protect the prosthesis on zygomatic implants against excessive muscle force, in addition to the occlusal adjustment in the maintenance of prosthesis on implants, the present study proposes to evaluate the modulation of muscle strength and activity of patients rehabilitated with prostheses on zygomatic implants by means of the therapeutic use of botulinum toxin.

-The hypothesis is that botulinum toxin is useful as an modulator of muscular strength, protecting implants and prosthesis over implants.
+The hypothesis is that botulinum toxin is useful as a muscle strength modulator, protecting implants and prostheses on implants.

 Materials and methods

-This study was conducted after the approval by local ethics committee (84013618.9.0000.0077) in a sample composed of 20 individuals who underwent zygomatic implant placement surgeries and were rehabilitated with total implant - supported dentures.
-All subjects during the evaluation were examined for general and oral health prior to any application of botulinum toxin and accepted the informed consent form.
-For participation in the study, they were submitted to inclusion criteria of at least 35 years old, without gender distinction and that were rehabilitated exclusively with zygomatic implants under total implanted prosthesis.
-Exclusion criteria included the presence of physical or mental disability, chemotherapeutic or radiotherapeutic treatment, neurodegenerative diseases, the use of maladaptive prostheses, temporomandibular dysfunction and the presence of injuries, lesions or irritations at the time of botulinum toxin application.
+This study was performed after the approval by the local ethics committee (84013618.9.0000.0077) with a sample of 20 individuals who underwent zygomatic implant placement surgeries and rehabilitation with total implant - supported prostheses.
+During the evaluation, all subjects were examined for general and oral health prior to any application of botulinum toxin and they signed the informed consent form.
+For participation in the study, the individuals were subjected to the following inclusion criteria: minimum of 35 years old, no gender distinction, and presenting exclusive rehabilitation with zygomatic implants on total implant-supported prostheses.
+Exclusion criteria consisted of the presence of physical or mental disability, chemotherapeutic or radiotherapeutic treatment, neurodegenerative diseases, temporomandibular disorder, injuries, lesions or irritations at the time of botulinum toxin application, and the use of poorly adapted prostheses.

-The participants were instructed about oral health, especially on the peri-implant tissue and on the care and techniques of hygiene and maintenance of the prostheses.
+The participants were instructed about oral health, especially on the peri-implant tissue, hygiene care and techniques, and prosthesis maintenance.

-The electromyographic evaluation followed the guidelines of Seniam and Isek [10-12], as described by Giannasi et al [13].
+The electromyographic (EMG) evaluation followed the guidelines by Seniam and Isek [10-12], as described by Giannasi et al [13].

-EMG signals were captured using an eight-channel module (EMG System of Brazil, Sao Bernardo do Campo, São Paulo, Brasil) consisting of a conditioner with a bandpass filter with cut-off frequencies at 20 to 500 Hz, an amplifier gain of 1000 times and a common mode rejection ratio > 120 DB.
+The EMG signals were captured using an eight-channel module (EMG System of Brazil, Sao Bernardo do Campo, São Paulo, Brazil) consisting of a conditioner with a bandpass filter and cut-off frequencies at 20 to 500 Hz, an amplifier gain of 1000 times, and a common mode rejection ratio > 120 DB.
 All data were acquired and processed using a 16-bit analog-to-digital converter with a sampling frequency of 2 kHz.
 Active bipolar electrodes with a pre-amplification gain of 20 times were used.